CinthiaOchoa/CodePath/README.md

-# WEB102 Prework - *Sea Monster Company - Prework*
+# WEB102 Prework - *Sea Monster Gaming Web*

 Submitted by: Destiny Rosadosalcedo

-**Sea Monster Company - Prework** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Gaming Web** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 10 hours spent in total